 4. The Round Oven cooks more evenly.
 The round, spherical dome does a better job of bouncing heat evenly on the cooking floor.
 You can cook pizza everywhere (or roasts and veggies) in the oven, and it cooks evenly.
 That is how the high volume pizzerias cook all those pizzas.
 The rectangular oven has a barrel vault, which gives you hot and cool spots, depending on where the fire it.

 There are also little things, like clean up.

-The downside is that a pizza oven can only bake around 20-30 loaves of bread from a single firing, not 75.
+The downside is that a brick pizza oven kit can only bake around 20-30 loaves of bread from a single firing, not 75.
 But for a home oven, that works for me.
 I make more bread than we could ever eat, and I give lots away.

 There are about a million pizza ovens in Italy, and they are all round.
 I also think it is interesting that there is also a lot of wood fired oven bread in Italy (Pane Cotta a Legna), which is baked in large commercial brick bread ovens — which are rectangular, barrel vault ovens.
-I think the idea is that there are two basic oven designs: pizza ovens and bread ovens, and you need to think about how you want to use your oven.
+I think the idea is that there are two basic Italian brick oven designs: pizza ovens and bread ovens, and you need to think about how you want to use your oven.